Lurow/balena-electron-vuecli3/README.md

 git clone git@github.com:Lurow/resin-electron-vuecli3.git
 ```

-2. add a new repository with the name of your resin application (example)
+2. add a new repository with the name of your balena application (example)

 ```
-git remote add resin gh_xxx@git.resin.io:gh_xxx/test.git
+git remote add balena gh_xxx@git.balena-cloud.com:gh_xxx/test.git
 ```

-(you can also find the command on your resin.io dashboard)
+(you can also find the command on your balena.io dashboard)

 3. push the application to the new repository

 ```
-git push resin
+git push balena
 ```

 (you should see a unicorn as soon as the dockerimage is built)